'Days of Our Lives' July 27: From Murder To Blackmail, Hard Times Abound In Salem [Spoilers]

 It’s Wednesday, which puts us right in the middle of the Days of Our Lives weekly daytime drama on NBC.
 Things have not been going well for a vast majority of the Salem residents.
 Kayla has been suspended from her duties at the hospital.
 Days of Our Lives viewers know that Tripp, who believes Kayla was the one who murdered his mother Ava, has been changing medication dosages for Kayla’s patients.

-Kayla’s confidence has been shaken and Steve promises to prove someone is setting her up.
+Kayla’s confidence has been shaken, and Steve promises to prove someone is setting her up.
 The IT department has already taken a look at Kayla’s tablet and verified that it had not been hacked, but Steve is looking for consistencies in the staff scheduling for the dates the medication errors were made.
 As shown earlier in the week on Days of Our Lives, Steve is zeroing in on Shelly, a nurse who seems to have it in for his wife.
 They find that Shelly’s schedule did, in fact, overlap Kayla’s shifts on all three days and she moves to the top of the suspect list.

 The board will soon vote on whether or not Kayla remains a doctor at the hospital.
 In the meantime, they have appointed a new chief of staff and expect the office to be empty by the end of the day.
 Steve vows that he will find out who is setting Kayla up and make them pay.